URCF/urcf_workshops/intro_linux/index.md

 :::::{tab-set}
 ::::{tab-item} Windows
 Prior to workshop, Windows users should download and install [Git for Windows](https://gitforwindows.org/).
-If you already have this installed, it is perhaps time for an update, as the latest Git for Windows software will have Git Bash integrated with Windows Terminal.

-After running the installer, make sure the following steps are done correctly:
-  - `Select Components`: check the **Add a Git Bash Profile to Windows Terminal** box.
-  - `Choose the default editor used by Git`: scroll up on the dropdown list and choose **User the Nano editor by default**.
-  - `Adjusting the name of the initial branch in new repositories`: ensure that **Let Git decide** is selected.
-  - `Adjusting your PATH environment`: ensure that **Git from the command line and also from 3rd-party software** is selected.
-  - `Choosing the SSH executable`: select **Use bundled OpenSSH**.
-  - `Choosing HTTPS transport backend`: ensure that **Use the native Windows Secure Channel Library** is selected.
-  - `Configuring the line ending conversion`: ensure that **Checkout Windows-style, commit Unix-style line endings** is selected.
-  - `Configuring the terminal emulator to use with Git Bash`: ensure that **Use Windows' default console window** is selected.
-  - `Choose the default behavior of 'git pull'`: ensure that **Fast-forward or merge** is selected.
-  - `Choose a credential helper`: ensure that "Git Credential Manager" is selected.
-  - `Configuring extra options`: check both boxes on **Enable file system caching** and **Enable symbolic links**.
-  - Do not check any `Configurating experimental options` boxes.
-  - Click on "Install".
-  = Click on "Finish".
+Git for Windows comes with an app called "Git Bash", which is a Unix shell.
+If you already have Git for Windows installed, please update it, as only more recent versions come with Git Bash.

-To launch Git Bash, you can launch the Git Bash app directly via Windows Main Menu
+You can launch the "Git Bash" app from the Windows Main Menu:

 ![Git Bash](../fig/intro_linux/intro/gitbash.png)

 You can also launch Git Bash via Windows Terminal.
-Windows Terminal is a powerful terminal program intended to replace the older `Command Prompt` and `Power Shell` launchers.
+Windows Terminal is a powerful terminal program intended to replace the older Command Prompt and PowerShell launchers.
 The terminal is available by default with Windows 11.
-For earlier version, it can be downloaded and installed via `Windows App Store`.
+For earlier versions, it can be downloaded and installed via the Windows App Store.
 More detailed instructions can be found at https://learn.microsoft.com/en-us/windows/terminal/install.

 ![Windows Terminal](../fig/intro_linux/intro/windows_terminal.png)